hassanhusainlko/Mindful/README.md

-n this game, the user needs to track color-blinking and press all the colors accordingly
+In this game, the user needs to track color-blinking and press all the colors accordingly